ctrlaltdev/illegal-auth-attempts/README.md

 ### Contributing

-You can run this script on your public facing devices to collect the IPs and users too, and if you want you can append your IPs log to src/IPs.log and your users.log to src/users.log, run `./order.sh` and `./archive.sh` and create a pull request.
+You can run this script on your public facing devices to collect the IPs and users too, and if you want to contribute, please refer to Import section.
+Once you're done, run `./order.sh` and `./archive.sh` and create a pull request.

 Not that you will need git lfs for src/ and archives/